West Elm

 Overall score

 The case piece that defined a generation of West Elm buyers and launched a hundred imitators.
-The proportions, hardware, and walnut-tone finish form the most copied dresser silhouette in accessible modern furniture.
+The tapered legs, beveled drawer fronts, and Oil-Rubbed Bronze hardware form the most-copied dresser silhouette in accessible modern furniture.
+Available in Acorn, Pebble, and Cerused White.
 Still a strong design.

 At $899–$1,400, the Mid-Century Dresser is neither cheap nor extravagant for a six-drawer piece.
 The visual return is high.
 Buyers who need solid wood throughout should look at Pottery Barn or Arhaus at higher price points.